SkyTemple/c-of-time/rust/README.md

 to the fact that we are still very much in the process of reverse-engineering the game's code.

 Also note that a lot of code in the subsystem isn't actually fully tested yet.
 If you run into bugs, please report an issue.
-If it's simple to fix, consider fixing it and opening a Pull Request.
+If it's simple to fix, consider fixing it and opening a pull request.

 ## Usage
 To get started, read the instructions and explanations in `src/main.rs`.
 This file will also contain a `patches!` macro invocation.

-One thing to note about this is, that the last entry of this macro contains the string:
+One thing to note about this is that the last entry of this macro contains the string:
 ```
 HasLowHealth+0:
   B has_high_health